kramer003/AutoML-in-Cloudera-Machine-Learning/README.md

 `'/home/cdsw/models/StackedEnsemble_AllModels_AutoML_20210525_151323'`

 ### 2. Real-time Predictions
-The [`2_real_time_predicitons.py`](https://github.com/kramer003/AutoML-in-Cloudera-Machine-Learning/blob/main/code/2_real_time_predictions.py) file deploys our Stacked Ensemble as a REST API Endpoint for real-time scoring.
+The [`2_real_time_predicitons.py`](https://github.com/kramer003/AutoML-in-Cloudera-Machine-Learning/blob/main/code/2_real_time_predictions.py) file deploys our Stacked Ensemble as a REST API endpoint for real-time scoring.
 This works best for single record predictions when a response is needed very quickly.

 In the following line, replace the default model name with the model you created, in this case `SackedEnsemble_AllModels_AutoML_20210525_151323`
 ```